 It will be almost impossible to ensure that you have removed every last rhizome from the ground.
 Therefore, the area may still require extra attention.
 You can continuously mow the area when you begin to notice bamboo poking up again.
 Be sure that, if the bamboo does begin to regrow, you immediately removed the rhizome from which it is growing.
 You can also lay a barrier down, that will slow the growth as well.
 As long as you are diligent about mowing the area and removing any parts of the plant that begins to regrow, you will successfully eradicate the plant from the area.

-Removing bamboo can easily become a tedious process.
+Removing bamboo, much like removing ivy or blackberry, can easily become a tedious process.
 Urban Eden Landscaping has years of professional experience in removing bamboo and would love to help!
 Give us a call today at (360)567-6399, contact us here, or fill out our FREE estimate request online.